Fort Union, a break from Wilderness survival

 The annual Fort Union Rendezvous in early June brings reenactors from the northwest and upper Midwest of America and southern Canada.
 Driving by the National Park Service site, it would be impossible to not notice the tent city where woodworkers, potters, fur traders and leather workers.
 They gathered to demonstrate, educate and pontificate on the life of voyageurs, traders, and trappers who set up their tents here 200 years ago.

 Every year, when possible, we make a point of stepping into this modern version of 1800 America.
 Stories are swapped and tales are told.
 It’s a family event; children’s laughter and vigorous play easily fit in the day.
-Some who were more studious learned how to go home and tan their next buffalo hide.
-Others learned how to make their own mugs and cups on a pottery wheel.
+More studious visitors learn how to go home and tan their next buffalo hide.
+Others learn how to make their own mugs and cups on a pottery wheel.

-In our visits during these gatherings, it appears we are allowed to witness a gathering of friends and fellow passionate time travelers.
-The travel from many states to be here, just as the original participants of a rendezvous traveled from what is now Wyoming, Montana, Utah, Idaho, Minnesota, Iowa, Missouri, South Dakota and North Dakota.
+In our visits during these gatherings, we watched friends gather and swap stories just like it was 1830.
+They travel from many states to be here, just as the original participants did to rendezvous here.
+They traveled from what is now Wyoming, Montana, Utah, Idaho, Minnesota, Iowa, Missouri, South Dakota and North Dakota.

 The Fort Union Trading Post is open AND FREE through the year; it’s the annual June Rendezvous when the energy is peak.
 We recommend the August and September events also.
 In August, it’s the Indian Arts Showcase, and in September, another reenactment weekend, the Living History and the Last Bell Tour.
 You can find more on the Fort Union website.

-When you visit Fort Union, be sure to see modern transportation history, a lift bridge that’s still a bridge, even though it’s not lifted.
+When you visit Fort Union, be sure to see modern transportation history.
+A lift bridge doesn’t lift any more, but it’s an amazing landmark.
 Down the road, a military fort guarded the region after Fort Union Trading Post was closed.
-Here’s another glimpse of what happens when you enter the Fort Union time machine and science lab.
+The story of Fort Buford is fascinating.